Thomé H. Fang, the Man and His Career

 In addition to the above stated fundamental aims, all members were required to sign on the four joint pledges: “Strive, Practice, Perseverance, and Simplicity.”
 In key-note it amounted to the Manifesto of the Power of Innocence, a bold Declaration of War against corruption and decadence.
 In retrospect, it is so touchingly reminiscent of the slogan of the angry American youths of the 60s: “Never trust those above thirty!”

-Society had stipulated a set of very rigorous requirements on the qualification
+specifically, the Society had stipulated a set of very rigorous requirements on

-one needed the recommendation of five members as references guaranteeing the
+apply for admission, one needed the recommendation of five members as

 Handbook comprised a long series of “Thou Shalt-Nots,” such as: Thou shalt